 How long will the funds be available?

-Congress generally gives budget authority to an agency for a specific period, referred to as “the period of availability.”
-Time-limited authority can be provided for one or multiple years, while some budget authority never expires.
+Congress generally gives budget authority to an agency for a specific period, referred to as "the period of availability."
+Time-limited authority can be provided for 1 or multiple years, while some budget authority never expires.
+After the funds' period of availability expires, agencies generally have 5 years to fully disburse the funds.
+In some instances, the timeline that agencies set for recipients to spend funds may be shorter than what is specified in law.

-Congress designated funding to 19 agencies across various locations, and for differing purposes over the last two years.
-Use our interactive map and chart to track the funding by agency, location, state, period of availability, and other options for FYs 2022 and 2023.
+Congress designated funding to 19 agencies for projects across various locations, and for differing purposes over the last 3 years.
+Use our interactive chart to track the funding by agency, location, period of availability, and other options.

 Agency Reports